MoshiurShuvo10/nginx/README.md

   -  **Configuration Variables:** set $var 'some';
   -  **Nginx Module Variables:** $http,$uri,$args etc
   ### Configuration Variables:
   * We can use **if** condition inside nginx.conf file.
 Suppose, we'll have to determine is today weekend or not.
 We'll browse http://localhost/isWeekend and browser will return true or false based on the current day.
+If its saturday or sunday, it'll return true as its weekend.
+Otherwise false.
   * Edit nginx.conf file:
   ```
   events{}